 - Asparagus: On sale often in our area for $1.99 a bunch, in the spring we’ll see it rarely for $1.49 a pound.
 I love asparagus and try to think of ways to use it when it’s in season and the prices are low.
 This is a vegetable I can’t deal with frozen.
 You’ll want to be aware of the size of the bunch – some stores portion it in 12 ounces and some 16 ounces.
 I paid $1.99 for 12 ounces.

 To remove tough ends, slide one out of the rubber band, and snap it, holding it at the ends – It will break in just the right place.
-Line that one up with the rest in the band and cut through them all at once.
+Line that stalk up with the rest of the asparagus that is still banded cut through them all at once.
 The stalks take longer to cook than the ends, so sliding a band up to keep the tips together saves you a bit of time.
 I don’t waste the ends – they go in my morning smoothie or a stock.